The best panoramic tripod heads in 2025: get a wider view with your camera!

 Multi-row and spherical panoramas

-Spherical VR panoramas require more advanced heads – and more advanced shooting techniques – that involve careful positioning of the lens's 'entrance pupil' to avoid any parallax shifts with nearby objects.
-In comparison with the latest advances in 360 cameras, these old-school VR stitching techniques may look slow and time-consuming, but they still have an active fan base and offer the potential for very high resolution still image captures.
+Spherical VR panoramas require more advanced heads – and more advanced shooting techniques.
+The initial setup requires carefully positioning the lens's 'entrance pupil' to avoid any parallax shifts with nearby objects, but offers the potential for very high-resolution still image captures.

 3. Nodal Ninja 3 MK3 with Rotator Mini